frehburg/PythonTemplate/README.md

 Step-by-step instructions on how to install and set up your project.

+To install your own code run `pip install -e .` in a terminal

 ## Features

 Provide examples and explanations of how your project can be used.
 Include code snippets or screenshots if necessary.